xjzhaang/hindex/README.md

 >deepwalk --format edgelist --input coauthorship.edgelist --number-walks  20 --representation-size 64 --walk-length 20 --window-size 10 --output DeepWalkEmbeddings/coauthor.embeddings

 Now with all the data ready, you can load the notebook createData.ipynb to create the X_train, X_test and Y_train csv files.
+Inside the file you will also find our current best model.

-Then you can use the notebook learning.ipynb to train the models.
+You can also use the notebook learning.ipynb to train the different models.